 Sea of Stars

-A love letter to the golden age of turn-based RPGs, Sea of Stars takes everything that made the 16-bit classics sing and rebuilds it with modern polish — no grinding, no random battles, just adventure.
+A love letter to the golden age of turn-based RPGs, Sea of Stars rebuilds everything that made the 16-bit classics sing — and strips out the grind.
+No random battles, no padding; just a bright, hand-crafted adventure that looks like a lost SNES gem given a modern glow-up.

 At a Glance